esteinig/sketchy/README.md

 ### Online streaming analysis

-In a live sequencing run, `Sketchy` can be set to observe a directory (e.g. `fastq_pass` from live basecalling) in order to stream reads into the `Rust CLI`. the watcher waits for the `fastq` file o be completed before piping the filename to `/dev/stdout` adn then to the `Rust CLI:
+In a live sequencing run, `Sketchy` can be set to observe a directory (e.g. `fastq_pass` from live basecalling) in order to stream reads into the `Rust CLI`.
+A watcher waits for the `fastq` file to be completed before piping the filename to `/dev/stdout` and the reads into the `Rust CLI:

 ```
 sketchy online watch -d /path/to/live/fastq | \